it3xl/Papercut/README.md

 * Change parameters in the `Papercut.Service.json` and in `Papercut.Service.install-config.bat` files if you wish.
 * In Windows Explorer find the `.install\install.bat` file and from the Context Menu select `Run as administrator`.

-If you will change the parameters later you should update the servise by calling `.install\install.bat` through the "Run as administrator".
+If you will change the parameters later will have to update the service by calling `.install\install.bat` through the "Run as administrator".
-Or just restart this sevice named "Papercut..." from the Windows Services console.
+Or just restart this service named "Papercut..." from the Windows Services console.

 Use `.install\uninstall.bat` to uninstall (unregister) the service.